 Instructions

-- Dip the pretzel twists in the candy melt or the chocolate, use a fork to coat each pretzel in the candy, then tap the fork against the side of the bowl to remove excess chocolate.
+- Using a fork, dip each of the 50 miniature pretzel twists into one of the melted candy colors, turning to coat completely.
+Tap the fork gently against the side of the bowl to remove any excess coating.

-- Let the pretzels sit until dry.
-They will need to sit at room temperature for approximately 1 hour or you can put them in the refrigerator to speed up the process.
+- Allow the pretzels to set at room temperature for about 1 hour, or refrigerate them for 15 to 20 minutes to speed up the setting process.